 During the fourth quarter of fiscal 2013, we initiated a restructuring plan (the "Fiscal 2013-2014 Plan") to bring our cost structure in line with the changing business environment of the worldwide microwave radio and telecommunication markets, primarily in North America, Europe and Asia.
 Activities under the Fiscal 2013-2014 Plan include the downsizing of our Santa Clara, California headquarters and certain international field offices, and reductions in force to reduce our operating expenses.

-The following table summarizes our costs incurred during fiscal 2013, estimated additional costs to be incurred and estimated total costs expected to be incurred as of June 28, 2013 under the Fiscal 2013-2014 Plan:
+The following table summarizes our costs incurred during fiscal 2014 and 2013, estimated additional costs to be incurred and estimated total costs expected to be incurred as of June 27, 2014 under the Fiscal 2013-2014 Plan:

-Costs Incurred During Fiscal Year Ended June 28, 2013 Fiscal Year Ended Estimated Additional Costs to be Incurred C Total Restructuring Costs Expected o be Incurred
+Costs Incurred During Fiscal Year Ended Cumulative Costs Incurred Estimated Additional Total Restructuring June 27, 2014 June 28, 2013 Through June 27, 2014 Costs to be Incurred Costs Expected to be Incurred (in millions) Severance and benefits \$ 1.0 \$ 1.8 \$ 2.8 \$ \$ 2.8 Facilities and other 4.3 4.3 0.7 5.0 Total for Fiscal 2013-2014 Plan \$ 5.3 \$ 1.8 \$ 7.1 \$ 0.7 \$ 7.8

-(in millions)

-Severance and benefits \$ 1.8 \$ 2.2 \$ 4.0

-Facilities and other - 5.0 5.0

-Total for Fiscal 2013-2014 Plan \$ 1.8 \$ 7.2 \$ 9.0

-During fiscal 2013, our severance and benefits charges under the Fiscal 2013-2014 Plan primarily related to reductions in force in Santa Clara, California, and several international locations of their finance and engineering functions.
-We intend to complete a majority of the remaining restructuring activities in fiscal 2014.
+During fiscal 2014 and 2013, our severance and benefits charges under the Fiscal 2013-2014 Plan primarily related to reductions in force in Santa Clara, California and several international locations of their finance and engineering functions.
+Facilities and other charges in of fiscal 2014 included obligations under a non-cancelable lease for facilities that we ceased to use at our Santa Clara, California headquarters and certain U.S. and international field offices.
+As of June 27, 2014, we completed a majority of the restructuring activities under the Fiscal 2013-2014 Plan.